Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Early heart failure screening

 People with diabetes have an increased risk for structural heart failure.
-Heart failure screening is recommended to detect early heart failure, even for people without heart failure symptoms.
+Heart failure screening is recommended to find early heart failure, even for people without heart failure symptoms.
 This is done with a blood test called B-type natriuretic peptide (BNP) or N-terminal pro BNP (NT-proBNP).
 Higher-than-normal levels can mean that your heart is not working as it should and may not be pumping enough blood through your body.

-How often: At least once a year
+How often: Have early heart failure screening at least once a year.

-Find a doctor or make an appointment: 866.867.3627
+Find a doctor or make an appointment: 866-867-3627

-General Information: 314.747.3000
+General Information: 314-747-3000

 One Barnes-Jewish Plaza